Download as PDF Here are 8 different things you could try, together or separately, to improve your time management, and thus your productivity.

 Previously I wrote about measuring your success.
 And the next obvious step after measuring is to report (or at the very least note down or record).
 Hopefully, you have spent a little bit of time – not heaps, but not none – investigating what success means to you, and how you can measure it.

-Being a successful researcher – either as an established academic, ECR or PhD student – requires you to progress different aspects of your research, at different speeds, at different times.
-Although I believe in any one week a successful researcher should be devoting time to reading, writing, […]
+Download as PDF Being a successful researcher – either as an established academic, ECR or PhD student – requires you to progress different aspects of your research, at different speeds, at different times.
+Although I believe in any one week a successful researcher should be devoting time to […]

 Some of the most common mistakes I see people make when it comes to writing their thesis.